 Eastheave is the capital city of Guermont where General Sloane keeps his seat of power.
-It is here that the General and his highest ranking officers make all decisions regarding training and trade in Guermont.
-Centrally located to all of Savlinor, it is an ideal place to keep an eye on all the provinces and quickly arrange aid when needed.
+It is here that the General and his highest-ranking officers make all decisions regarding training and trade in Guermont.
+Centrally located to all Savlinor, it is an ideal place to keep an eye on all the provinces and quickly arrange aid when needed.
 The lava flows in this area produce valuable pumice and obsidian.
 Highly sought by crafters, these are another of Guermont's exports.

 Ridgeline is a large supply post nestled in the peaks of the mountains overlooking Idrisol.
 It has a beacon fire that can be lit to send urgent word to Taloncourt if needed.
 Merchants and troops use Ridgeline as a stopping point during travel between Guermont and Idrisol.
-Since Kyrix took the throne, it has been used as a central training hub for undead soldiers, especially those newly created.
 A Beaverkyn stone mason guild has become famous in the area for their sturdy and reliable stonecrafting, which is used all over Savlinor and sometimes exported as custom work.
 There is also a small Avani community nearby.

-Underpeak is a tightly-guarded military fortress built into the wall and floor of the caldera.
+Underpeak is a tightly guarded military fortress built into the wall and floor of the caldera.
 Its inner workings are kept secret.
 It's rumored to be a central entrance to the Dark, but there is little proof of this (particularly given the presence of magma known to lie beneath the caldera).
 However, all else about the area is classified, and only the highest ranked Realmsworn and the King himself are allowed to venture inside.

 Flowbridge is the center of trade in the province.
-Its close proximity to both Eastheave and Ordheim in Myrazod make it ideally located for frequent caravans that pass through the area.
+Its proximity to both Eastheave and Ordheim in Myrazod make it ideally located for frequent caravans that pass through the area.
 It is a massive bridge city, which spans across the full entrance between the plains and the mountains.
 The high winds make the use of stone buildings necessary, and the flag of Savlinor is commonly seen fluttering at the entrance to soldiers' houses.